Background to the Family Law Act

 The FL Act replaced the Matrimonial Causes Act.

 Overview of the Family Law Act

-Under the FL Act, the only ground for divorce is that the marriage has broken down irretrievably (see ‘What are the grounds for divorce?’, below).
+Under the FL Act, the only ground for divorce is that the marriage has broken down irretrievably (see ‘What are the grounds for divorce?’ in ‘Divorce‘).

-The FL Act established the specialist Family An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate..
+The FL Act established the specialist Family Court.
 This court was intended to be a ‘caring’ court that dealt with marriage breakdown as simply and sensitively as possible.

 The FL Act now deals with divorce, property, maintenance, and parenting orders.
 It provides ways of getting protection from personal violence and preventing disposal of property (see ‘Injunctions’, below).
-It has been amended several times; for example, to extend its operation to all children and to the property division of people who are not legally married but who had been in a In fact, rather than in law.
-Commonly used to refer to two people living together as a married couple but who are not legally married.
-They are sometimes said to be in a ‘de facto’ marriage or relationship.
-See also domestic relationship. relationship.
+It has been amended several times; for example, to extend its operation to all children and to the property division of people who are not legally married but who had been in a de facto relationship.

 The spirit of the FL Act and its rules, regulations and hierarchical administration is to endeavour to conciliate and negotiate disputes in their early stages.

 Who can use the Family Law Act?